asmogo/cashu-redeem/README.md

 Cashu is still new so don't use it for money you would worry about losing.
 This redeemer project was just a week~~end~~ hack and could have bugs that lose your money.

 ## Licence
 This project is open source and available under the MIT License.
-Feel free to copy, modify, and even fork it (but don't try to claim it as your own, ok?).